Nastasya Generalova: Gymnastics career

 In the 2016 season, Generalova began competing as a senior.
-Generalova competed in her first World Cup at the 2016 Tashkent World Cup finishing 7th in the all-around and qualified to all 4 apparatus finals.
+Generalova competed in her first World Cup at the 2016 Tashkent World Cup, finishing 7th in the all-around and qualifying to all four apparatus finals.
 At her next event, the 2016 Sofia World Cup, she finished 12th in all-around.
 Before the 2016 Olympics, Generalova was profiled in the Lifetime series Gold Medal Families.
 She finished 5th in all-around at the 2016 USA Gymnastics National Championships and was not selected for the Olympic Team.